PROMETA-at/sleek/README.md

 User::query()
     ->paginate(request('page-size'));
 ```

+> ![NOTE]
-Note that we do not supply the "page", since Laravel takes care of that internally
+> We do not supply the "page" since Laravel takes care of that internally.

 ### Value Extraction